Cultural gifts policy

 5.0 Policy contents

-5.1 Acceptance of gifts by the State Library of Victoria
+5.1 Acceptance of gifts by the State Library Victoria

-Acceptance of donations is determined by the guidelines contained in the Collection & resources development policy and is not necessarily automatic.
+Acceptance of donations is not necessarily automatic.
 Donations are subject to the same guidelines and collecting considerations that are applied to purchased material.
 The costs of cataloguing, storage and conservation are also important considerations in determining acceptance.
 This should apply also to subsequent gifts from the same donor.
 Photocopies and other copies of some types of unique materials may be accepted, provided they only form part of a larger gift and on the understanding thact they will be given a low monetary value by the valuers.